EGI-Federation/documentation/content/en/users/tutorials/htc-job-submission/_index.md

 gsiftp://vm3.tier2.hep.manchester.ac.uk:2811/jobs/...
 JOB_ID="gsiftp://vm3.tier2.hep.manchester.ac.uk:2811/jobs/.."

-# Use -l paramter to get more information on the status of the Job
+# Use -l parameter to get more information on the status of the Job
 $ arcstat -l "$JOB_ID"
 ```